 All UMW campus residences will be visited by Resident Assistants for a health and safety inspection.
 These are done to ensure compliance with University policy and safety regulations.
 UMW takes safety very seriously, and students are expected to do the same.
 During the break inspection of the residences, two RAs will survey the entire room/apartment to ensure it is safe and ready for the break period.
 The RAs will communicate if corrective action is needed to ensure proper safety practices or other policies are being followed.

 Any bicycles found unlocked in an unsecured area on campus during the Winter and Spring breaks will be placed in Police impound.
+All bikes should be registered.
 Students should lock and store their bikes in a secure location, such as a bike rack, a bike room, or their residence hall room.